EkaterinShitik/Bioinformatics_starter_pack/README.md

 The program is based on `select_fastq` function that takes the path to a FATQ file, the name of a FATQ file with obtained results, the range of maximal and minimal bounds of GC-content, the range of maximal and minimal bounds of the length of fragments and the quality threshold.
 All of the keyword arguments have their default meaning(see below).
 The program output obtained fastq file in the 'fastq_filtrator_results' directory.
 If 'fastq_filtrator_results' directory doesn't exist the program creates it in a current directory.
+In case there are no sequences that suite requirements the program output: 'There are no sequences suited to requirements'.

 To start with the program run the following command: